carlos9917/ml_project1/README.md

 more on following all the steps described in the course up to now rather than getting a perfect model.

+Note that the scripts were written in Linux, I have not tested this under Windows (since I do not have access to Windows machine)

 ## Project

 Appliances energy prediction